mhdrizwan95-netizen/NAUTILUS_BINANCE_STARTER_PACK/docs/README-BINANCE-BACKFILL.md

 with a SHA-256 hash in the ledger; if a file already exists, the duplicate is deleted immediately.
 Models that run with `EXACTLY_ONCE=true` will see each bar at most once, while sliding-window mode (`EXACTLY_ONCE=false`) keeps the statistical efficiency HMMs like without retraining on duplicate data.
+If a downstream trainer crashes mid-run, the ledger automatically requeues the claimed files so the next attempt still processes the full history.